Recovering metric from full ordinal information: Applications to statistics

 \section{Applications to statistics}

 Consider now that the points $E_n=\{X_1,...,X_n\}$ of $E$ are chosen randomly, in a i.i.d. setting.
 Then, if the law of $X_i$ are smooth enough, the set $E_n$ will converge to $E$ in Hausdorff metric.
 The following proposition gives a more precise statement.
+It is a well-known result that for which we provide a proof for completeness.